saymrwulf/tensorflow/notes.md

 2017-08-06T03:02:00 - Quick fix, referencing a known issue from the official repo (tensorflow) 2017-08-06T23:35:00 - Refactor for clarity, might break a few tests though (tensorflow) 2017-09-27T22:32:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (tensorflow)
+2003 paper) (tensorflow) 2017-11-06T08:09:00 - Implementing approach from a new paper read last night (tensorflow)